 Critical areas in shoreline jurisdiction are regulated by this SMP.
-As such, the Critical Areas and Natural Resource Lands Regulations, Ordinance No. 630 § 10, December 7, 2015, and Ordinance No. 362 3(part), November 15, 2004, codified under Chapter 14A of the LMC, is herein incorporated into this SMP with the exceptions and modifications noted below.
+As such, the Critical Areas and Natural Resource Lands Regulations, Ordinance No. 630 § 10, December 7, 2015, and Ordinance No. 362 3(part), November 15, 2004, codified under Chapter 14A of the LMC, is herein incorporated by reference into this SMP (see Appendix A) with the exceptions and modifications noted below.